crispab/agile-games/Backlog.md

 This is the queue for future features.
 Not.
 It is my memory list for things that come up, and I wish to offload my brain by putting them here.

+## Bugs

+### Same persons as goals

+There seem to be possible to get assigned the same two persons as goals.

+### Too few icons

+There should be a lot more than three icons. :)

 ## Publish the BDD report

 While putting the specification in a Word document has some value,